How to Endorse a Check: Checks 101

 • Easy endorsement: If you receive a check and want someone else to be able to cash it instead, this is one effortless way to do so.
 This could happen for a number of reasons:

-• Transferring money to a third party.
+• Transferring money to a third party: This is also known as special checks.

 • Preventing fraud: It helps prevent misuse if the check gets lost.
 If you’re paying someone and want to prevent fraud, you can clarify who should be depositing the check.
 You can also add restrictions to ensure the check is used as intended.

-Ways to endorse the check
+Ways to endorse a check

 1. Blank endorsement

-2. Special endorsement
+2. Special endorsement or 3rd party endorsement

 Usually, banks will not cash these types of checks without the payee being present.
 This is done as a measure of fraud protection.